theoldmanmaker/ICU-S1/README.md

 * You may **not** use derived works for commercial gain without express permission.

 **🤝 Commercial Inquiries:**
 If you are interested in selling parts of this project or creating derived works for commercial applications, please **open an issue in this repository** titled "Commercial Inquiry."
-We can discuss how to support your goals while ensuring the project's original creators and sponsors are respected.

 ---